 GLY 6826 Hydrogeologic Modeling

-Application of computer modelling to hydrogeologic problems through the use of analytical and numerical solutions.
+Application of computer modeling to hydrogeologic problems through the use of analytical and numerical solutions.

 GLY 6932 Special Topics in Geology